-Thick, sweet, smoky, and savory Vegan Baked Beans!
-Cooked long and slow they are full of rich, deep, and complex flavors and just perfect for serving at your next BBQ, potluck, or family dinner.
+Thick, sweet, smoky, and savoury Vegan Baked Beans!
+Cooked long and slow, they are full of rich, deep, and complex flavours and just perfect for serving at your next BBQ, potluck, or family dinner.
 This is a recipe that regular AVV readers come back to again and again!

 💌 SAVE THIS RECIPE!